NREL/osw2osa/README.md

     - custom_var_set_mapping.rb
         - This is called by `osw_2_osa.rb` to identify the mapping for variables, OSA template, and the source OSW.
         - Methods in script
-            - `valid_var_sets` is just basic error handeling to look for unexpected arguments passed in for argument in main script
+            - `valid_var_sets` is just basic error handling to look for unexpected arguments passed in for argument in main script
             - `selected_var_set` determines the default variable set to use if argument is not passed in.
 For basic use cases with one one primary analysis this makes calling the script cleaner.
             - `select_osw` is used to pick the template OSW based on the `var_set` unless the user specifically enters an argument for a specific template OSW.
             - `select_osa` is used pick the template OSA if an argument for this isn't passed in by the user.